Subbuteo: Gameplay

 Playing Subbuteo is a physical simulation of association football, involving dexterity and skill in flicking the playing figures, which stand on weighted bases, across the tabletop pitch towards the ball.

-What makes the game different from most other tabletop sports games are the hundreds of team kits and accessories.
-While most games feature only two teams (usually "red vs blue" or "white vs black"), Subbuteo has several hundred team designs, almost all representing real teams, with the notable exception of comic book legends Melchester Rovers.
-While there were many famous teams such as Chelsea, Manchester City, and Real Madrid, these were complemented by many unique sides, such as Boston Minutemen, Landskrona, Antwerp, Hartford Bicentennials, Admira Wacker, and even unpainted models.
-There are also many additional accessories, such as new balls and goals, special figures for free kicks and throw-ins, stands and crowd, linesmen, ball-boys, streakers and policemen, floodlights, TV cameras and even a mini-Her Majesty the Queen to present the FA Cup.
+Hundreds of team kits and accessories are available, almost all representing real teams, with the exception of comic book team Melchester Rovers.
+Along with major teams such as Chelsea, Manchester City, and Real Madrid, unpainted models are also available.
+There are also many additional accessories, such as new balls and goals, special figures for free kicks and throw-ins, stands and crowd, linesmen, ball-boys, streakers and policemen, floodlights and TV cameras.

-The rules attempt to correspond as closely as possible with association football.
-However, the necessary simplifications involved in some ways complicate things further.
+The rules are designed to correspond closely with those of association football, albeit with some simplifications and alterations.
 Players maintain possession as long as the figure they flick makes contact with the ball and the ball does not subsequently hit an opposing figure, although the same figure cannot be used for more than three consecutive flicks.
 Shots at goal can be taken only once the ball is over the 'shooting line', a line parallel to and equidistant between the goal line and half-way line.
 The goalkeeper figures are attached to, and manoeuvered with, a rod that fits underneath the back of the goal.
 The offside law is in effect, but only pertaining to figures that are forward of the opposing team's shooting line (as opposed to the half-way line, as in actual football).

+Subbuteo World Cup

+There is a Subbuteo World Cup competition.
+In 2024, it was hosted by Royal Tunbridge Wells to commemorate the town being the birthplace of the game.

+Here are the previous winners of the Subbuteo World Cup.

+FISTF

+International Sports Table Football (FISTF) was founded on 16 June 1992 in Hamburg (Germany).